sider/sider-docs/docs/getting-started/custom-configuration.md

 _type:_ `string[]`, `map[]`

-This common option allows you to install dependencies required by analyzers.
+This common option allows you to tell Sider to install dependencies required by analyzers.
-The option may be useful when you do not want to manage dependencies by yourself (such dependencies are often needless at runtime) or avoid some dependency problems.
+The option is useful if you do not want to add extra dependencies for analyzers into your project.

 We support the following package managers: